 - Testing: use A / B testing to find the best-performing pages and graphic templates;

-- Feedback: conduct surveys, research, communicate with customers;
+- Feedback: conduct surveys, research, and communicate with customers;

 - Communications: cultivate consistently with marketing automation;

 - Measurement: use KPIs to quantify, and use behavioral data to get started building customer profiles.

 Experiment, Measure, and Improve Marketing for Your Startup